svelte-ts-skeleton-starter Svelte Themes

 • LanguageSelector.svelte: Component for language switching

-• ThemeToggle.svelte: Component for toggling between light/dark themes
+• ThemeToggle.svelte: Enhanced component for toggling between light/dark themes with improved accessibility, theme persistence, and error handling

 • /lib: Reusable components and shared functionalities